ucsf-wynton/wynton-website-hpc/docs/software/singularity.md

 ## Instructions

-All tasks for using Linux containers, such as downloading, building, and running containers, is done via the `singularity` client, where the most common command calls are:
+All tasks for using Linux containers, such as downloading, building, and running containers, is done via the `singularity` client and supported on Wynton.
+The most common command calls are:

 * Using an existing container image:
   - `singularity run <image>` - run predefined script within container